 10 Days on 4 Wheels in Iceland

-Four friends set out to circumnavigate the iconic island nation by car, and document it on film
+Four friends set out to circumnavigate the iconic island nation by car, and document it with 35mm film

 Fujica ST705, Yashica T4